Matan Hodorov: Analyst

 "Analyst" is an investigative segment of 8–10 minutes per episode, aired on Channel 10's Central News Edition twice a week since 2014.
 This magazine, presented by Matan Hodorov, typically focuses on social-economic challenges met by Israeli young adults during their daily lives: cost of living, unaffordability of housing, religious effects on the economy, widening gaps between classes, low level of some public services, outcomes of markets management under threats of wars and terror and many more.

 Visit the official website of the show "Analyst", or select episodes on Matan Hodorov's official website.

 Public Speaking

 With 15 years of experience in covering and analyzing economic decision-making in Israel, Matan Hodorov tells the story about Israel from the inside, which you haven't heard yet on International News.
 Matan's lectures cover a wide variety of topics, for example: Israel's Start-up Nation, Israel and the Jewish World, Economic challenges in times of war, various current affairs in Israel and more.
 During the past decade, Matan Hodorov has had speaking appearances in Israel and abroad – speaking for Keren Hayesod, the Jewish Federations of North America, the Joint, the World Zionist Organization, Limmud, the Israeli American Community, Jewish Organizations in Germany, Israeli Forum in Canada and more.

+Personal life

+In 2015, Hodorov came out as gay.
+Hodorov is the father of a daughter and a son, whom he had in the United States, through a surrogacy procedure with his partner.
+He lives in Ramat Gan.